buildbot/buildbot/master/docs/developer/utils.rst

     It implements the same APIs as :class:`buildbot.util.httpclientservice.HTTPClientService`, plus one that should be used to register the expectations.
     It should be registered by the test case before the tested service actually requests an HTTPClientService instance, with the same parameters.
     It will then replace the original implementation automatically (no need to patch anything).
-    The testing methodology is based on `AngularJS ngMock`_.

     .. py:method:: getService(cls, master, case, *args, **kwargs)